Summer Internships and Opportunities

-Wediko Children’s Services is recruiting students for a a paid, summerinternship.
+Wediko Children’s Services is recruiting students for a paid, summer internship.
 The Wediko Summer Program is a short term residential treatment program that serves children with emotional and behavioral difficulties.
 Their internship provides students with 750 clinical hours and the opportunity to work with experienced professionals in the mental health field.
 More information.

 Study Psychology Abroad

 Students can earn JMU Psychology credit while studying abroad on these short-term experiences.
-During Summer 2014, students can earn PSYC 200/400 credit on the following trips:
+During Summer 2017, students can earn PSYC 200 or PSYC 400 credit on the following trips: